the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-spreadsheets.md

 editing processes.
 Some of these mishaps are not unique to spreadsheets, but [many are](https://doi.org/10.1186/s13059-016-104).

+Most problems can be avoided with the three rules explained below:
+- use spreadsheet in a text only format (.csv or .tsv)
+- create tidy spreadsheets
-Most problems can be avoided with two rules: use spreadsheet in a text only format (.csv or .tsv), avoid manipulating and analysing data in spreadsheet software (this includes copy-paste).
+- and avoid manipulating and analysing data in spreadsheet software (this includes copy-paste).

 Spreadsheets are a powerful tool, if one recognise that computers are not fancy typewriters, but that the data has to be organised in a specific form to be usable by computers (and data scientist).

 ## Avoid Non-data content